glisanti/KCCAReId/README.md

 For representing a person we improved the _WHOS descriptor_ presented in [2].
 For the first part of the descriptor (color histograms), please see the details in [2].
-(The only different from [2] is that here we used a non-isotropic Gaussian kernel).
+(The only difference from [2] is that here we used a non-isotropic Gaussian kernel).

-For the second part of the descriptor (HoG + LBP) you can find here some details to re-implement the feature:
+For the second part of the descriptor (HOG + LBP) you can find here some details to re-implement the feature:

-**HoG**: to compute HoG descriptor we quantized the gradients in 4 bins, pooling 8 px per cell, using block 2x2, no 360 degree, and cutting at 1 for normalization.
+**HOG**: to compute HOG descriptor we quantized the gradients in 4 bins, pooling 8 px per cell, using block 2x2, no 360 degree, and cutting at 1 for normalization.
 We computed this in the _window_ parameter specified below.

-**LBP**: to compute LBP descriptor, we used the _window_ parameter specified below, quantizing LBP codes using vl_feat code, building an LBP histogram for each patch 16x16 px (thus cellSize 16px).
+**LBP**: to compute LBP descriptor, we used the _window_ parameter specified below, quantizing LBP codes using [vl_feat code](http://www.vlfeat.org/matlab/vl_lbp.html), building an LBP histogram for each patch 16x16 px (thus cellSize 16px).

 Note that both the descriptors are computed on a specific _window_ of